-Tax liabilities represent the current taxes payable of the Company.
+Tax liabilities represent the current income taxes payable of the Company, which are currently nil.

 RESOURCES, RISKS AND RELATIONSHIPS

 CAPITAL RESOURCES AND LIQUIDITY

 In addition to the items noted below, please see the "Risks and Uncertainties" section in this MD&A pertaining to the impact of the COVID-19 pandemic.